 Some bacteria produce endospores, or internal spores, while others produce exospores, which are released outside.
 These are known as cysts.

 Clostridium is an example of an endospore-forming bacterium.
 There are about 100 species of Clostridium, including Clostridium botulinim (C. botulinim) or botulism, responsible for a potentially fatal kind of food poisoning, and Clostridium difficile (C. Difficile), which causes colitis and other intestinal problems.

 Bacteria are often thought of as bad, but many are helpful.
 We would not exist without them.
 The oxygen we breathe was probably created by the activity of bacteria.

 Many of the bacteria in the body play an important role in human survival.
 Bacteria in the digestive system break down nutrients, such as complex sugars, into forms the body can use.

 Non-hazardous bacteria also help prevent diseases by occupying places that the pathogenic, or disease-causing, bacteria want to attach to.
 Some bacteria protect us from disease by attacking the pathogens.

-Lactic acid bacteria, such as Lactobacillus and Lactococcus together with yeast and molds, or fungi, are used to prepare foods such as cheese, soy sauce, natto (fermented soy beans), vinegar, yogurt, and pickles.
+Lactic acid bacteria, such as Lactobacillus and Lactococcus together with yeast and molds, or fungi, are used to prepare foods such as as cheese, soy sauce, natto (fermented soy beans), vinegar, yoghurt, and pickles.